carbon-language/carbon-lang/docs/project/roadmap.md

 ### Carbon's toolchain can build C++ code

-We need the toolchain to be able to build C++ code as-if it were Clang in order to build the C++ code that Carbon is interoperating with.
+We need the toolchain to be able to build C++ code as if it were Clang in order to build the C++ code that Carbon is interoperating with.
 This isn't about building anything new or novel, but about packaging and exposing Clang for this purpose.